Skip to content

 Note

-Reflow does not disallow web pages from presenting both horizontal and vertical scrollbars for individual sections of content, nor does it disallow the use of bi-directional scroll bars at the page (viewport) level.
+Reflow does not prohibit web pages from presenting both horizontal and vertical scrollbars for individual sections of content.
+Nor does it disallow the use of bi-directional scrollbars at the page (viewport) level if the scrollbars are necessary to scroll excepted content, and non-excepted sections of content otherwise meet Reflow.

-However, it is often in the best interest of the user, to reduce physical and congnivite effort, to limit bi-directional scrolling only to the individual sections of content which necessiate such scrolling, rather than allow the page at large to sroll in two directions.
-For instance, one might maintain a single scroll bar at page level and confine content which needs bi-directional scrolling (such as a table) into a scrollable container.
+However, whenever possible it is in the best interest of the user, to reduce physical and cognitive effort, to limit bi-directional scrolling only to the individual sections of content which necessitate such scrolling, rather than allow the page at large to scroll in two directions.
+For instance, one might maintain a single scrollbar at page level and confine content which needs bi-directional scrolling (such as a table) into a scrollable container.

 Note